Srujan0798/Rest-iN-U/README.md

 Live Demo â€¢ Documentation â€¢ API Reference
 </div>
 ðŸŒŸ Vision
-Dharma Realty transforms the real estate experience by harmonizing timeless Sanatana Dharma principles with cutting-edge technology.
+REST-iN-U transforms the real estate experience by harmonizing timeless Sanatana REST-iN-U principles with cutting-edge technology.
 We believe that a home should not only meet practical needs but also resonate with cosmic harmony and personal destiny. âœ¨ Key Features ðŸ§­ Vastu Shastra Integration
 AI-powered Vastu compliance analysis for every property